aleks-qq/DiceThrower/README.md

 # DiceThrower
 My Dice rolling program I originally made as a Swing framework exercise
 > - You roll one dice.
-> - You can enter how many times you wish to roll the dice.
+> - You can enter how many times you wish to roll the dice
-> - The amount of rolled dices is displayed as a Jlabels.
+> - The amount of rolled dices is displayed as a Jlabels
 > - The result of the rolled dice is also displayed as a Jlabels
-> - The result is also displayed as a picture of the corresponding dice.
+> - The result is also displayed as a picture of the corresponding dice

 ----------
 # How it works